Sleep and the Shift Worker

 Be Mindful of Your Caffeine and Sugar Intake

 As I said earlier, shift workers run on caffeine.
 I am a coffee fiend, I LOVE coffee.
 One of my favorite times of the day is my coffee ritual.
 Nearly everybody of every walk of life is dependent on coffee to some extent and a lot of times, coffee is accompanied with sugary treats.
 The problem is that excessive consumption can lead to energy surges and crashes, contribute to weight gain, and disrupt your sleep if you’re a shift worker.
 Refrain from caffeine and snacking towards the end of your shift.
-If you were working the night shift, you are going to want to go to sleep when you get home; if you are working the early morning shift, you will need to get dinner and rest when you get home and you don’t want coffee and sweets to spoil your appetite and interfere with sleep.
+If you are working the night shift, you are going to want to go to sleep when you get home; if you are working the early morning shift, you will need to get dinner and rest when you get home and you don’t want coffee and sweets to spoil your appetite and interfere with sleep.

 Take Advantage of Naps